kyma-project/community/internal/research/opentelemetry/instrumentation-tracing.md

 * The trace context propagation feature lacks documentation.
 We were not able to propagate the B3 context that has been injected by Istio to the OpenTelemetry SDK to the own span.
 * Automatic instrumentation of the `net/http` packages did not generate any traces.
 * Documentation for the metrics API and logs API yet.
-In particular the enhancement of trace spans with metrics is not available.
+In particular, the enhancement of trace spans with metrics is not available.
 * Traces were exported to the collector unreliably.
 Needs further investigation
 * In general, many aspects of the API are not documented yet.